Information will be available soon.

 - Exclusive supply (points 192-201 of the Guidelines);

 - Franchise agreements (points 43-45, 189-191 of the Guidelines).

 Participating in a cartel may result in:

-- a fine of up to 10 per cent of the gross annual income in the preceding business year;
+- a fine of up to 10 per cent of the total annual worldwide turnover in the preceding business year;

-- personal liability for the manager of the enterprise – restricted right to occupy the managing position for a 3 to 5 year-term and a fine of 14,481 EUR;
+- personal liability for the manager of the enterprise – restricted right to occupy the managing position for a 3 to 5 year-term and a fine of up to EUR 14,481;

 - disqualification from public procurement for up to 3 years;